University Administrative Policies

 • reflect a prudent and responsible action,

-• are necessary,
+• are generally recognized as ordinary and necessary,

 • are in accordance with all applicable external regulations and terms, and